 Geoff, Others may not agree, but personally I see little value in sifting through the issues – it’s time for everyone to move on.
 I fear that further public commentary will simply draw attention to and inflame an already sorry situation.
 All the best, Richard

 After all that had happened, I didn’t see how an outline of my paper, correcting a misrepresentation and ending on a note of apology, could be seen as inflammatory.
-My reply didn’t mention Marginson or Bexley directly, or refer to Centre colleagues at all.
+My reply didn’t mention Marginson directly, or refer to Centre colleagues at all.
 But Leo agreed with Richard.
 He wasn’t prepared to put it on the Institute website.
 At the time I didn’t see why they seemed so unfussed by the fact that one of their own scholars had had his work trashed in the media.
 Or why, in view of Hare’s hatchet job (see Chapter 9), they were so unwilling to let me set the record straight.
 After all, a lot of senior people in the sector were named in Hare’s report, as targets of my “extraordinary attack”.

 After receiving the legal advice from Josh later that week (Chapter 7), I updated the professor and the others at the University on my response to the Australian reporting.